UMassCybersecurity/MinutemanCTF24-Challenges/README.md

 ### Our Environment Setup
 We follow best GitOps practices.
 This repository is the single source of truth.
 We have a dev and production enviornment (two ctfd environments).
-You will **NOT** be able to promote a challenge to production until it has passed E2E testing and been tested in the dev enviornment.
+You will **NOT** be able to promote a challenge to production until it has passed E2E testing and been tested in the dev enviornment. :nerd:

 ### PR Process
 Please commit all changes to the dev branch.